 There is to be no milling about, socializing, or eating meals within the building.
 (Some exceptions may apply or permissions given.)
 Breaks and spares are to be spent outdoors.
 There are covered outdoor spaces provided.
 Support the community by reducing congestion.

-Below you can find our latest resources and in-depth policies that ensure the safety of our community.
 These unprecedented times require flexibility and adaptation, so please check back for any updates to these documents as we discover new methods of working together.
 The CCPA community will be notified of changes.
 Members of the public or guests of the College will be directed to this page for review.
 The most current protocols will exist here.

 Year II students and roommates Cooper Hiebert, Mackenzie Langdon, Greg Murdoch, and Heather Watt produced this video tour of the College for incoming Year I students, including an overview of our new COVID safety protocols.